VOLTTRON/volttron/docs/source/deploying-volttron/bootstrap-process.rst

     # Show the help output from bootstrap.py
     user@machine$ python3 bootstrap --help

-Options for customizing the location of the virtual environment.
+The options for customizing the location of the virtual environment are as follows.

 .. code-block:: bash